 Camp Upshur water system receives water from two deep wells located within Camp Upshur facility territory.
 The VDH conducted a source water assessment in 2002.
-The purpose was to determine the relative susceptibility of the source water to activities in the watershed.
-The source water was calculated to have a high susceptibility to contamination due to ongoing Base activities.
-There was no evidence of contamination of the water source in any of our testing.
+The purpose was to determine the relative susceptibility of

 We ask for your help to protect wellhead protection area for our two wells at Camp Upshur.
 A Wellhead protection area is a surface and subsurface land area regulated to prevent contamination of a well or well-field supplying a public water system.
 The best way to maintain high quality drinking water at Camp Upshur is to protect wellhead protection area by preventing contaminants from reaching our well water sources.